emaphp/odoo-starter-docker/README.md

  - Database initialization scripts.
  - Customizable `res_users_data.xml` and `res_company_data.xml`.
  - Custom addons in `./odoo/extra-addons`.
- - PostGIS extenstion enabled by default.
+ - PostGIS extension enabled by default.
  - Optional language setup.

 ## Setup ##

-Create a network so both containers can talk to each other:
+Create a network so containers can talk to each other:

 ```
  docker network create odoo